TunaCGH/paper-jekyll-theme/_pages/projects.md

 - The model needs to be sensitive enough to make accurate predictions but also robust to noise.

+## 3. Development Roadmap
+# Problem Analysis

+- Define the key visual cues for each state.

+- Identify common scenarios in an office or working environment.

+- Determine whether full-face detection is necessary or just upper face (eye region).

+# Data Collection & Preprocessing

+- Open datasets, from available Kaggle dataset source, include `open and closed eye`, ` and hair style `

+- Preprocessing
+Face detection using HaarCascade, MTCNN, or Dlib.

+Resize images to a uniform shape (e.g., 224x224).

+Normalize pixel values (0–1) or standardize.

+Augmentation:

+Rotation (±15°)

+Brightness adjustment

+Zoom in/out

+Horizontal flip
 - [Awesome Project]()đsf